Essomia/geojuji/docs/shell.md

     ln -sf ~/geojuji/shell/bash/bash_aliases  ~/.bash_aliases
     ```

 :memo: The `~/geojuji/shell/bash/bin/` folder have been added to the default `$PATH` as directories to search for executable files.
 You can add new binaries to that folder.
-So, please ensure that all scripts added to the `~/geojuji/shell/bash/bin/` folder have its permissions set to be executable.
+Please ensure that all scripts added to the `~/geojuji/shell/bash/bin/` folder have its permissions set to be executable (i.e. 755).

 ## 4. [Git](https://git-scm.com/)